SoftwareAG/webmethods-api-control-plane/deployment/docker/README.md

-# API Control Plane docker compose
+# API Control Plane deployment with docker compose

 The instructions for installing and running the API Control Plane on docker are below.
 If you have any questions or find issues, please use the [Issues](https://github.com/SoftwareAG/webmethods-api-control-plane/issues) or [Discussions](https://github.com/SoftwareAG/webmethods-api-control-plane/discussions) tabs in this repository.